 Morrisville provided me with a sound foundation necessary to become the young professional I am today.
 Specifically, the technical skill set I learned through the dedicated faculty placed me in advanced courses upon graduation, positioning me further ahead of my peers.
 Not only was I thoroughly introduced to the importance of design within the profession of architecture and its allied fields, but Morrisville also provided me a platform to excel within the public service and leadership sector of the profession.
 I feel very fortunate to have had the opportunity to attend, embrace, and excel as a Mustang during my tenure at MSC.

 Course DescriptionArchitecture: 1800 to Present

 This survey of the western tradition in architecture is an overview of the history of architecture from the nineteenth century through today.
 The major architects and cultural forces shaping each era will be given primary focus.
 The social, environmental, behavioral, aesthetic, technological and political forces that influence and affect architectural forms, ideas and urban patterns will be explored through analytical study.
-Prerequisite: ARCH 151, COMP 101 or permission of instructor 3 credits (3 lecture hours), spring semester These credits count toward the Humanities (List A) requirements for graduation.
+Prerequisite: ARCH 151, COMP 101 (minimum) or permission of instructor 3 credits (3 lecture hours), spring semester This course counts toward the Liberal Arts and Sciences requirement